"Gregg Skloff uses his instruments as generators of immense drones that carry a whiff of pathos

 Gregg's scope has encompassed various forms and hybrids of rock, folk, jazz, chamber music, noise, sound-object installation, and non-idiomatic improvisation.
 Over the past decade, his solo efforts have largely inhabited the realm of minimal electro-acoustic ambient drone, heard to profound effect on albums such as This Time The Ride Belongs To Us (2014), The eye is the egg (2013), and Ultraviolet Phase Transition Blues (2012).

 Based in the Pacific Northwest since 1997, Gregg Skloff has played in ensembles led by Bhob Rainey, John Gruntfest, Urs Leimgruber, Moe!
 Staiano, Matana Roberts, and Gino Robair, among others.
 He has been a member of The Naked Future (also featuring bass clarinetist Arrington de Dionyso, pianist Thollem McDonas, and drummer John Niekrasz), whose album Gigantomachia was released by ESP-Disk' in 2009.
-A resident of Astoria, OR since 2010, Gregg hosts the And Otherness program on Coast Community Radio, where his affinity for innovative, ethereal, and/or outré sounds has led writer Robert Ham to describe him as "one of the Oregon coast's finest supporters of experimental music."
+From 2011 to 2019, Gregg hosted the And Otherness program on Coast Community Radio, where his affinity for innovative, ethereal, and/or outré sounds led writer Robert Ham to describe him as "one of the Oregon coast's finest supporters of experimental music."

 "Contrabass spectacular with added effects.
 A slow paced evocative experimental drone delight."